 Cuba

-Cuba is the largest island in the Caribbean with an area equal to one fifth of France.
-The production of sugar cane was omnipresent there just before the Cuban revolution with 1.2 million hectares of cultivated fields!
-Today, there are still more than 400,000 hectares of sugarcane...
+Cuba is the largest island in the Caribbean, with an area one-fifth the size of France.
+Just before the Cuban revolution, sugar cane production was ubiquitous, with 1.2 million hectares under cultivation!
+Today, however, over 400,000 hectares remain...
 Read more

-Cuba is the largest island in the Caribbean with an area equal to one fifth of France.
-The production of sugar cane was omnipresent there just before the Cuban revolution with 1.2 million hectares of cultivated fields!
-Today, there are still more than 400,000 hectares of sugarcane...
+Cuba is the largest island in the Caribbean, with an area one-fifth the size of France.
+Just before the Cuban revolution, sugar cane production was ubiquitous, with 1.2 million hectares under cultivation!
+Today, however, over 400,000 hectares remain...
 Read more

-Cuba is the largest island in the Caribbean with an area equal to one fifth of France.
-The production of sugar cane was omnipresent just before the Cuban revolution with 1.2 million hectares of cultivated fields!
-Today, there are still more than 400,000 hectares.
+Cuba is the largest island in the Caribbean, with an area one-fifth the size of France.
+Just before the Cuban revolution, sugarcane production was ubiquitous, with 1.2 million hectares of cultivated fields!
+Today, more than 400,000 hectares remain.

 We can't talk about Cuban rum without evoking the years of Prohibition in the United States.
 Cuba was the closest island to the U.S., and Americans came here for their festive, boozy vacations.